SlowBubble/MidiChordSheet/README.md

 ## WIP

-- Rendering only the chords.
-  - Support animation while playing
+- Design how to add melody.
+- Record backing track.

+## Design how to add melody

+- Start with design in Sheets.
+  - Design a grammar and use Nearley to build a parser of it.
-  - Use 3x, 2x, 1x to show the progress of repeats.
+  - Use autoResizeColumns and then adjust all columns to the max width.

 ## P1